SPMAGTF CO, SGTMAJ visit Marines in Jordan

 |0

-This work, SPMAGTF CO, SGTMAJ visit Marines in Jordan [Image 1 of 4], by LCpl Shellie Hall, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, SPMAGTF CO, SGTMAJ visit Marines in Jordan [Image 1 of 228], is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT